imranpollob/movie-scrapper/README.md

-# movie-scrapper
+# Movie Scrapper and Rating API
-Scrap movie data from various sources and serve the information using API
+Scrap movie data from wikipedia, give rating from CSV data source, finally serve the information using API

 This project uses `pipenv` as a package management tool.
 If you don't have `pipenv` installed, then install it by